APPIAN-PET/APPIAN/documentation/USERGUIDE.md

 On the other hand, you can use a labeled image to define a reference region.
 There are multiple types of labeled images that you can select with the "--tka-label-img" option (see the [masking](#masking) section for more information).
 If no such label is specified by the user, then APPIAN will by default use the WM mask from a GM/WM/CSF segmentation of the input T1 MRI.
 Additionally, the "--quant-labels-ones-only" is useful because it will set all of the labels you set with "--quant-label <list of labels>" to 1.

 ```
-python2.7 /opt/APPIAN/Launcher.py -s <SOURCE DIR> -t <TARGET DIR> --threads <N Threads> --quant-label-img <label image> <label template> --quant-label <list of labels> --start-time <Start time in Min.> --quant-labels-ones-only --quant-method <Quantification Method>
+python3 /opt/APPIAN/Launcher.py -s <SOURCE DIR> -t <TARGET DIR> --threads <N Threads> --quant-label-img <label image> <label template> --quant-label <list of labels> --start-time <Start time in Min.> --quant-labels-ones-only --quant-method <Quantification Method>
 ```

 For example, say you have FDG images and wish to use the Patlak-Gjedde plot method for tracer-kinetic analysis.
 In order to calculate glucose metabolism, you need to specify the lump constant (LC) and concentration of native substantce (Ca).
 Let's also imagine that you have a you use an atlas in MNI152 space that you want to use to specify a reference region in the cerebellum and where the two hemispheres of the cerebellum have labels 67 and 76, respectively.

 ```
-python2.7 /opt/APPIAN/Launcher.py -s <SOURCE DIR> -t <TARGET DIR> --threads 6 --quant-label-img /opt/APPIAN/Atlas/MNI152/dka.mnc --quant-label 67,76 --quant-labels-ones-only --start-time 5 --Ca 5.0 --LC 0.8  --quant-method pp
+python3 /opt/APPIAN/Launcher.py -s <SOURCE DIR> -t <TARGET DIR> --threads 6 --quant-label-img /opt/APPIAN/Atlas/MNI152/dka.mnc --quant-label 67,76 --quant-labels-ones-only --start-time 5 --Ca 5.0 --LC 0.8  --quant-method pp
 ```

 To do the same analysis but with an arterial input file for each subject (instead of a reference region):

 ```
-python2.7 /opt/APPIAN/Launcher.py -s <SOURCE DIR> -t <TARGET DIR> --threads 6 --arterial --start-time 5 --Ca 5.0 --LC 0.8  --quant-method pp
+python3 /opt/APPIAN/Launcher.py -s <SOURCE DIR> -t <TARGET DIR> --threads 6 --arterial --start-time 5 --Ca 5.0 --LC 0.8  --quant-method pp
 ```

-Quantification [usuallly with tracer kinetic analysis (TKA)] allows for the quantification of physiological or biological parameters from the radiotracer concentrations measured in the PET image.
-The appropriate TKA method will depend on the radiotracer.
+Quantification [usuallly with tracer kinetic analysis (quant)] allows for the quantification of physiological or biological parameters from the radiotracer concentrations measured in the PET image.
+The appropriate quant method will depend on the radiotracer.
 Certain models, e.g., the Logan Plot and Simplified Reference Tissue Model (SRTM), are only suitable for radiotracers that are reversibly bound to the tissue.
-Currently only three TKA methods are implemented: Logan plot, Patlak-Gjedde plot, and the SRTM.
+Currently only three quant methods are implemented: Logan plot, Patlak-Gjedde plot, and the SRTM.

 #### Quantification options:
-    --tka-method=TKA_METHOD
+    --tka-method=quant_METHOD
-                        Method for performing tracer kinetic analysis (TKA): lp, pp, srtm.
+                        Method for performing tracer kinetic analysis (quant): lp, pp, srtm.
-    --k2=TKA_K2         With reference region input it may be necessary to specify also the population average for regerence region k2
+    --k2=quant_K2         With reference region input it may be necessary to specify also the population average for regerence region k2
-    --thr=TKA_THR       Pixels with AUC less than (threshold/100 x max AUC) are set to zero.
-Default is 0% --max=TKA_MAX       Upper limit for Vt or DVR values; by default max is set pixel-wise to 10 times the AUC ratio.
+    --thr=quant_THR       Pixels with AUC less than (threshold/100 x max AUC) are set to zero.
+Default is 0% --max=quant_MAX       Upper limit for Vt or DVR values; by default max is set pixel-wise to 10 times the AUC ratio.
-    --min=TKA_MIN       Lower limit for Vt or DVR values, 0 by default --t3max=TKA_T3MAX   Upper limit for theta3, 0.01 by default --t3min=TKA_T3MIN   Lower limit for theta3, 0.001 by default --nBF=TKA_NBF       Number of basis functions.
+    --min=quant_MIN       Lower limit for Vt or DVR values, 0 by default --t3max=quant_T3MAX   Upper limit for theta3, 0.01 by default --t3min=quant_T3MIN   Lower limit for theta3, 0.001 by default --nBF=quant_NBF       Number of basis functions.
     --filter            Remove parametric pixel values that over 4x higher than their closest neighbours.
-    --reg-end=TKA_END   By default line is fit to the end of data.
+    --reg-end=quant_END   By default line is fit to the end of data.
 Use this option to enter the fit end time (in min).
-    --y-int=TKA_V       Y-axis intercepts time -1 are written as an image to specified file.
+    --y-int=quant_V       Y-axis intercepts time -1 are written as an image to specified file.
-    --num=TKA_N         Numbers of selected plot data points are written as an image.
+    --num=quant_N         Numbers of selected plot data points are written as an image.
-    --Ca=TKA_CA         Concentration of native substrate in arterial plasma (mM).
+    --Ca=quant_CA         Concentration of native substrate in arterial plasma (mM).
-    --LC=TKA_LC         Lumped constant in MR calculation; default is 1.0.
+    --LC=quant_LC         Lumped constant in MR calculation; default is 1.0.
-    --density=TKA_DENSITY
+    --density=quant_DENSITY
                         Tissue density in MR calculation; default is 1.0 g/ml.
     --arterial          Use arterial input input.
-    --start-time=TKA_START_TIME
+    --start-time=quant_START_TIME
                         Start time of either regression in MTGA or averaging time for SUV.
-    --end-time=TKA_END_TIME
+    --end-time=quant_END_TIME
                         End time for SUV average.
     --body-weight=BODY_WEIGHT
                         Either name of subject body weight (kg) in header or